Davey-Gravy/daviscoledotcom/content/_index.md

 I'm someone who tries to consider everything as interesting, since most things are interesting if you look deeply enough.
 This mindset has yielded me a rich set of hobbies ranging from sports, to photography, to [homelabbing](projects/homelab).

-Academically, I am particularly drawn to continuum mechanics, more specifically as it relates to numerical simulation and CAE.
+Academically, I am particularly drawn to computational fluid dynamics, more specifically for computer-aided engineering applications.
 I got OpenFOAM-pilled in my junior year of undergrad and can't go back.

 <!-- After having a great intern experience at DEKA R&D using OpenFOAM and other CAE tools, I had aspirations of becoming a therofluid analyst or aerodynamicist using the CFD and FEA simulation tools I had learned, ideally supporting the renewable energy industry.
 This idea brought me to Iceland to start a master's degree in sustainable energy engineering at Reykjavik University.
 While I had a valuable experience living on my own in a foreign country, the environment was not conducive to my mental health, and I dropped the program after doing well in my first semester.